pbo-cirus/hierarchical-to-relational/docs/HierarchyToRelational-sparkcompute.md

 **False value:** The value that denotes false in the Top and Bottom fields.

-**Max depth:** The maximum depth upto which the data should be flattened.
+**Max depth:** The maximum depth up to which the data should be flattened.
 If a node is reached at a deeper level, an error will be thrown.

+**Connect by root:** Name of the field that will be used to retrieve the value for the root node of the path from the root to a node.

+**Sibling order:** Toggle that indicates how sibling in a hierarchy need to be sorted in the output.

+**Path fields:** Parameters to use to build a string that shows the path from the root node to the current node.
+Parameters are:

+- Field name for vertices: Field name whose value will be used along the way to build the entire path from the root of the branch to the current node.
+- Path separator: Usually a single character that separates the different values picked up along the path.
+- Alias for the path field: Alias to use to name the column containing the resulting path field.
+- Alias for the path length field: Alias to use to name the column containing the length of the path.

+When using a Macro, pass the start with conditions as follows: vertexFieldName=<input_field_name>;pathSeparator=<character>;pathFieldAlias=<alias_name>;pathFieldLengthAlias=<alias_name>

-**Broadcast join:** Performs an in-memory broadcast join.
+**Broadcast join:** Performs a Spark in-memory broadcast join.

 Example
 -------